Stellate Ganglion Blocks

 AFTER TREATMENT

-With the stellate ganglion blockade, it is important to understand what is anticipated side effects of the procedure as well as potential complications.
+With the stellate ganglion blockade, it is important to understand the anticipated side effects of the procedure as well as potential complications.
 Transient eyelid droop, pupil changes, and lack of sweating as well as nasal stuffiness are all anticipated after the injection (a sign the sympathetic blockade is working); additionally one will notice decreased sweating of the affected limb and increase in skin temperature (on average 3 degrees C).
 It is very important you discuss with your pain physician the expected and associated effects of sympathetic nervous system blockade so that you know what to expect the day of the procedure.

 Once the sympathetic blockade has been established, one should notice a progressive decrease in the sympathetically mediated pain.
 It is important to speak with your pain physician about the frequency of repeating sympathetic blocks.